romaingroux/SPar-K/README.md

 Rscript bin/spark_plot_heatmap.R --data data.txt --partition results.txt --shift 7 --from -1000 --to 1000 --title "TSS with H3K4me3" --output myplot.png
 ```

-With the Singularity image :
+With the Singularity image (note that data.txt is inside the image but not results.txt) :
 ```
 singularity exec spar-k.simg spark_plot_heatmap.R --data data.txt --partition results.txt --shift 7 --from -1000 --to 1000 --title "TSS with H3K4me3" --output myplot.png
 ```

-With the Docker image :
+With the Docker image (note that data.txt is inside the image but not results.txt) :
 ```
 docker run -i -v <current dir>:/mount spar-k spark_plot_heatmap.R --data data.txt --partition /mount/results.txt --shift 7 --from -1000 --to 1000 --title "TSS with H3K4me3" --output /mount/myplot.png
 ```